bevacqua/horsey/readme.markdown

 An array containing a list of suggestions to be presented to the user.
 Each suggestion can be either a string or an object.
 If an object is used, the `text` property will be used for displaying the suggestion and the `value` property will be used when a suggestion is selected.

 Alternatively, the `suggestions` can be a function.
-In this case, the function will be called when the input is focused, and expected to return a list of suggestions through a callback.
+In this case, the function will be called with the current input value when the input is focused, and expected to return a list of suggestions through a callback.

 ###### Example